What employers need to know about global talent in today’s competitive landscape

 The U.S. and world economy are facing an unprecedented shortage of skilled workers.

 The global talent shortage is now undeniable.
 According to a report from McKinsey, there will be a shortage of over 40 million highly-skilled workers worldwide by 2020.
-The U.S. faces its own dearth of talent: according to the Smithsonian STEM Imperative, there were a projected 2.4 million unfilled STEM jobs in the U.S. at the end of 2018.
+According to the Smithsonian STEM Imperative, there were a projected 2.4 million unfilled STEM jobs in the U.S. at the end of 2018.
 These skills gaps combined with record-low unemployment rates have created challenging hiring conditions for U.S. companies, particularly those in industries undergoing digital transformation.

 Higher Education is one of the key drivers for high-skilled migration into the U.S., but declining international student enrollments are concerning.